MScZeFa/PowerShell-DSC-Scripts/README.md

 ##### [createRemoveTrustedHosts folder](./3_settingUpServerEnvironment/dmz/remote/createRemoveTrustedHosts/)

 - [**addTrustedHosts.ps1**](./3_settingUpServerEnvironment/dmz/remote/createRemoveLocalAccountTokenFilterPolicy/addTrustedHosts.ps1)
-    - This script will create a comma-separated string of IP addresses and hostnames and sets the TrustedHosts configuration setting for WinRM on a remote server(s) passed as a list in the script.
+    - This script will create a comma-separated string of IP addresses and hostnames for DMZ server(s) and sets the TrustedHosts configuration setting for WinRM on the internal server(s) passed as a list in the script.

 - [**removeTrustedHosts.ps1**](./3_settingUpServerEnvironment/dmz/remote/createRemoveLocalAccountTokenFilterPolicy/removeTrustedHosts.ps1)
-    - This script will reset the TrustedHosts list, for each remote server passed in the script, back to its default value, which is an empty list.
+    - This script will reset the TrustedHosts list, for each internal server passed in the script, back to its default value, which is an empty list.

 ### [forDisconnectedEnvironments folder](./3_settingUpServerEnvironment/forDisconnectedEnvironments)
 <mark>These scripts can be used when the servers are disconnected from the internet, or if you're not planning on making use of the downloadSetups or download URL path parameters in the ArcGIS Module.</mark>